argoproj/argo-cd/docs/developer-guide/contributing.md

 ### Run end-to-end tests

 The final step is running the End-to-End testsuite, which makes sure that your Kubernetes dependencies are working properly.
-This will involve starting all of the ArgoCD components locally on your computer.
+This will involve starting all of the Argo CD components locally on your computer.
 The end-to-end tests consists of two parts: a server component, and a client component.

 * First, start the End-to-End server: `make start-e2e-local`.
 This will spawn a number of processes and services on your system.
 * When all components have started, run `make test-e2e-local` to run the end-to-end tests against your local services.